austintgriffith/web2-to-web3-curriculum/README.md

   Redundancy, Censorship resistance, web3 cron jobs are different, trust (escrow is a good way to explain)

-  composability! - permissionless composability leads to compounding pace
+  simple to code, composability, compounding pace

   apps: what are people building?
 NFT, DEFI, DAOS - disclaimer: some garbage